-Revision 15-1; Effective September 1, 2015
+Revision 18-2; Effective September 3, 2018

-If a member is receiving Adult Foster Care (AFC) services in an AFC home which is not the member’s home, the member may be required to reserve his/her space during hospital stays by paying his/her daily bedhold charge, which is the negotiated daily rate the managed care organization (MCO) pays the AFC home provider or MCO-contracted provider agency.
-The AFC home provider does not bill the MCO for the days the Home and Community-based Services (HCBS) STAR+PLUS Waiver (SPW) AFC member is hospitalized.
+If a member is receiving adult foster care (AFC) services in an AFC home which is not the member’s home, the member may be required to reserve the space during hospital stays by paying the daily bedhold charge, if the provider requires such a charge, which is the negotiated daily rate the managed care organization (MCO) pays the AFC home provider or MCO-contracted provider agency.
+The AFC home provider does not bill the MCO for the days the STAR+PLUS Home and Community Based Services (HCBS) program AFC member is hospitalized.
 The AFC member's bedhold charge constitutes the entire payment to the AFC home provider or MCO-contracted AFC provider agency when an AFC member is hospitalized.

 During the initial home visit, the MCO or MCO-contracted AFC provider agency reviews the information regarding the AFC member's responsibility to pay a bedhold charge when away from the home and documents this on Form 2327, Individual/Member and Provider Agreement.
 Hospital leave does not apply when the AFC home provider moves into the member’s home.